 San Francisco State University provides reasonable accommodations based on disability for eligible students.
 To become registered with the DPRC, students are required to meet with disability staff to discuss their disability and how it may impact their academic career.
 More information is explained in the frequently asked questions below.
-The best instructional strategy is to facilitate the accommodations that the student is authorized to use while attending SF State.
-You are also invited to consult with the DPRC staff as needed.
+The best instructional strategy is to facilitate the accommodations that the student is authorized to use while attending SF State, which often also benefits other learners.

 Note: For employee accommodations, please visit the Employee Accommodations website

 Yes, the DPRC has developed the following Disability Access Statement for course syllabi:

 "Students with disabilities who need reasonable accommodations are encouraged to contact the instructor.
 The Disability Programs and Resource Center (DPRC) is available to facilitate the reasonable accommodations process.
 The DPRC is located in the Student Service Building and can be reached by telephone (voice/415-338-2472, video phone/415-335-7210) or by email (firstname.lastname@example.org)."

 In addition to including an Access Statement on your syllabus, the following recommendations may assist in improved access and ease of accommodations to all students: